alphagov/inside-government-admin-guide/first-steps/markdown.md

 ## Markdown

-The publishing system uses ‘Markdown’ to format the content.
-Rather than using editor tools or coding in html, you can type simple commands within the copy to create the formatting you want.
+Publisher uses ‘Markdown’ to format the content.
+Instead of using an editor tool, you can type simple Markdown commands within the copy to create the formatting you want.

-Wherever you are editing, you’ll see a ‘how to’ guide like the one below.
+On every editing interface, you’ll see a ‘how to’ guide to Markdown like the one below.
 It’s under the tab called ‘Formatting help’.
 You can cut and paste the text if you get stuck.

 ![Markdown 1](markdown-1.png)